ShishirPatil/gorilla/inference/README.md

   OS Loader Version: 10151.61.4
 ```

-Step 1: Clone [text-generation-webui](https://github.com/oobabooga/text-generation-webui), it's a
-A Gradio web UI for Large Language Models.
-Supports transformers, GPTQ, AWQ, EXL2, llama.cpp (GGUF), and Llama models.
-It hides many complexities that llama.cpp original repo was having and has a well defined interface that is easy to use.
+Step 1: Clone [text-generation-webui](https://github.com/oobabooga/text-generation-webui), a Gradio web UI for Large Language Models.
+It supports transformers, GPTQ, AWQ, EXL2, llama.cpp (GGUF), and Llama models.
+It hides many complexities of llama.cpp and has a well defined interface that is easy to use.

 `git clone https://github.com/oobabooga/text-generation-webui.git`